mdroste/stata-binscatter2/README.md

 Motivation
 ---------------------------------

 Binned scatterplots provide a convenient and non-parametric way to visualize an arbitrary conditional expectation function.
 They are useful for evaluating the relationship between two variables, possibly conditional on a set of covariates and/or fixed effects.
-Michael Stepner has provided a wonderful slide deck on the procedure involved in producing binned scatterplots on his website.
+Michael Stepner has provided a wonderful slide deck on the procedure involved in producing binned scatterplots on his website, available [here](https://michaelstepner.com/binscatter/binscatter-StataConference2014.pdf).

 Anyone who has used binscatter on a large dataset appreciates the fact that it can take a while to run.
 There are basically three mathematical operations involved in binscatter of y on x without conditioning covariates: the independent variable must be sorted, quantiles of the independent variable must be computed (except in the case of a 'discrete' binscatter), and the means of y must be computed within each quantile of x (or distinct value of x, in the case of a discrete binscatter).
 Michael's code is extremely well-written and was very efficient when it was first produced, using a number of clever tricks to make computing these quantiles really quick.
 However, recent improvements made possible by the -ftools- and -gtools- Stata plugins, produced by Ricardo Correia and Mauricio Caceres Bravo, respectively, have allowed these steps to be done considerably more efficiently and with fewer lines of code.